ManyBaby/livementor_technical_test_01/README.md

 Now we have something to load JSON file into ruby let's transform it to what we want: a flat ruby object.
 The deeply nested structure of the newly created ruby object must require some recursion and since I'm not the best at it I googled and found [something pretty close to what we want on StackOveflow](https://stackoverflow.com/questions/23521230/flattening-nested-hash-to-a-single-hash-with-ruby-rails).
 Awesome !
 Let's implement it.

+Ok now we have to glue everything together.
+Let's create a file that will require the others and use them to achieve what we want.